Fergut11/Old-Time-Computer-Museum/README.md

 # Old-Time-Computer-Museum
-Exercie 9 for HTML class
+Exercise 9 for HTML class